kprajval/Cloud-Storage-System/README.md

     Certificate Management: Proper management of SSL/TLS certificates is crucial for secure communication.
 Ensure that certificates are generated, stored, and configured correctly on both the server and client sides.
     Secure File Handling: Implement secure file handling practices to prevent unauthorized access or tampering of files during transfer.

-Disclaimer

-This project is developed for educational and learning purposes.
-Use it responsibly and ensure compliance with applicable laws and regulations regarding data privacy and security.
-The developers are not liable for any misuse or unauthorized use of this software.
-Contributors

-    Kurumeti Prajval

-License

-This project is licensed under the MIT License.
-Feel free to modify and distribute the code for personal and commercial use.